aresPanos/fsa/README.md

-# First Session Adaptation model
+# First Session Adaptation: A Strong Replay-Free Baseline forClass-Incremental Learning
-This repository contains the Pytorch implementation of the FSA/FSA-FiLM method from the ICCV-23 paper [First Session Adaptation: A Strong Replay-Free Baseline for
+This repository contains the Pytorch implementation of the FSA/FSA-FiLM method from the ICCV-23 paper [First Session Adaptation: A Strong Replay-Free Baseline for Class-Incremental Learning](https://arxiv.org/pdf/2303.13199.pdf).
-Class-Incremental Learning](https://arxiv.org/pdf/2303.13199.pdf).
 Please cite the following bib entry in case you use this code repository:

     @article{panos2023first,
         title={First Session Adaptation: A Strong Replay-Free Baseline for Class-Incremental Learning},